Get Guaranteed returns up to 7.4%*

 How FDs Support Your Financial Goals

 Fixed deposits can work as useful tools for achieving your financial goals, especially if you are planning long-term investments.
-If you have capital you want to invest and grow, FDs can help you achieve guaranteed, steady growth.
+If you have a capital that you want to invest and achieve growth, FDs can help you achieve a guaranteed, steady growth.
 It could be putting your money in a product to generate a fund for future needs, like your child’s education, buying a house, or even adding to your retirement corpus.
-However, it’s not just long-term financial goals that FDs support.
-You can also invest in these guaranteed-return products as a means to achieve your short- or medium-term financial milestones.
-Goals like saving for a wedding or buying a new car can be well supported by FD investments.

 How FDs Suit Different Risk Profiles of Investors